code-red-Marshall/IPL-Data-Pipeline-/README.md

 This workflow allows for efficient processing and analysis of large datasets, and can be scaled up to handle even larger volumes of data.
 It also ensures that the data is clean, consistent, and ready for analysis.
 The use of SQL for data analysis allows for complex queries to be executed quickly, while the visualizations provide a clear and concise way to present the results.

+## Contributions:
+Contributions to this project are welcome.
+If you find a bug or think of a new feature, please open an issue.
+If you would like to make changes to the code, please fork the repository and submit a pull request.